ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 Now that we have an entity defined in one of our subgraphs, let's go ahead and create a second subgraph that extends our `Product` type with more fields and data.
 Remember, all of this work should be performed in a _**separate API project**_.

 The process will start off very similarly: add the necessary package; register the services in your `IServiceCollection`; create the entity type and its `[Key]`; create a `[ReferenceResolver]` for the type; and register the type in the API.
-In this case, we'll only start by adding the `[Key]` attribute the subgraph will use for resolving the additional data, and a barebones reference resolver.
+In this case, we'll only start by adding the `[Key]` attribute the subgraph will use for resolving the additional data, and a bare-bones reference resolver.

 ```csharp
 public class Product